-Kwame Nkrumah University of Science and Technology (KNUST): was established in 1952.
-The College of Health Sciences includes the Faculties of Allied Health Sciences, Pharmacy and Pharmaceutical Sciences, School of Medical Sciences, Dental School, School of Veterinary Medicine and the Kumasi Centre for Collaborative Research in Tropical Medicine (KCCR).
+KNUST was established in 1952.
+The College of Health Sciences includes the Faculties of Allied Health Sciences, Pharmacy and Pharmaceutical Sciences, School of Medical Sciences, Dental School, School of Veterinary Medicine and the Kumasi Centre for Collaborative Research in tropical medicine (KCCR).
 The School of Medical Sciences was founded in 1975 with an original mandate to train physicians, medical scientists and medical laboratory technologists.
-Currently, the School has 14 departments teaching courses, and concentrates on training physicians at the undergraduate level and medical scientists at the postgraduate levels.
+Currently, the School has 14 Departments teaching courses and concentrates on training Physicians at the undergraduate level, and medical scientists at the postgraduate levels.
 The Medical Laboratory Technology program is run separately in the Faculty of Allied Health Sciences.
 Read more…